aptima-ai/aptima_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 * It receives a response from a downstream extension, which includes error information.
 * It returns a response to an upstream extension, which includes error information.

-For a TEN extension, you can describe the above behavior in the `manifest.json` file of the extension, including:
+For a APTIMA extension, you can describe the above behavior in the `manifest.json` file of the extension, including:

 * What messages the extension receives, their names, and the structure definition of their properties (schema definition).
 * What messages the extension generates/sends, their names, and the structure definition of their properties.
-* Additionally, for `cmd` type messages, a response definition is required (referred to as a result in TEN).
+* Additionally, for `cmd` type messages, a response definition is required (referred to as a result in APTIMA).

-With these definitions, TEN runtime will perform validity checks based on the schema definition before delivering messages to the extension or when the extension sends messages through TEN runtime.
+With these definitions, APTIMA runtime will perform validity checks based on the schema definition before delivering messages to the extension or when the extension sends messages through APTIMA runtime.
 It also helps the users of the extension to see the protocol definition.

 The schema is defined in the `api` field of the `manifest.json` file. `cmd_in` defines the cmds that the extension will receive, and `cmd_out` defines the cmds that the extension will send.

 Note

-For the usage of schema, refer to: [TEN Framework Schema System](https://github.com/TEN-framework/ten_framework/blob/main/docs/ten_framework/schema_system.md)
+For the usage of schema, refer to: [APTIMA Framework Schema System](https://github.com/APTIMA-framework/ten_framework/blob/main/docs/ten_framework/schema_system.md)

 Based on the above description, the content of `manifest.json` for `first_cxx_extension` is as follows: